dhellmann/pymotw-3/source/subprocess/index.rst

 :Purpose: Start and communicate with additional processes.

-The :mod:`subprocess` module provides a consistent way to create and work with additional processes.
-It offers a higher-level interface than some of the other modules available in the standard libary, and is intended to replace functions such as :func:`os.system`, :func:`os.spawnv`, the variations of :func:`popen` in the :mod:`os` and :mod:`popen2` modules, as well as the :func:`commands` module.
-To make it easier to compare :mod:`subprocess` with those other modules, many of the examples in this section re-create the ones used for :mod:`os` and :mod:`popen2`.

-.. add info about run() here, too.

-The :mod:`subprocess` module defines one class, :class:`Popen`, and a few wrapper functions that use that class.
+The :mod:`subprocess` module supports three APIs for working with processes.
+The :func:`run` function, added in Python 3.5, is a high-level API for running a process and optionally collecting its output.
+The functions :func:`call`, :func:`check_call`, and :func:`check_output` are the former high-level API, carried over from Python 2.
+They are still supported and widely used in existing programs.
+The class :class:`Popen` is a low-level API used to build the other APIs and useful for more complex process interactions.
 The constructor for :class:`Popen` takes arguments to set up the new process so the parent can communicate with it via pipes.
 It provides all of the functionality of the other modules and functions it replaces, and more.
 The API is consistent for all uses, and many of the extra steps of overhead needed (such as closing extra file descriptors and ensuring the pipes are closed) are "built in" instead of being handled by the application code separately.

+The :mod:`subprocess` module is intended to replace functions such as :func:`os.system`, :func:`os.spawnv`, the variations of :func:`popen` in the :mod:`os` and :mod:`popen2` modules, as well as the :func:`commands` module.
+To make it easier to compare :mod:`subprocess` with those other modules, many of the examples in this section re-create the ones used for :mod:`os` and :mod:`popen2`.

 .. note::

     The API for working on UNIX and Windows is roughly the same, but the underlying implementation is slightly different.
-All of the examples shown here were tested on Mac OS X. Behavior on a non-UNIX OS will vary.
+All of the examples shown here were tested on Mac OS X. Behavior on a non-UNIX OS may vary.

 Running External Command
 ========================

-To run an external command without interacting with it in the same way as :func:`os.system`, use the :func:`call` function.
+To run an external command without interacting with it in the same way as :func:`os.system`, use the :func:`run` function.

 .. literalinclude:: subprocess_os_system.py
     :caption: